qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

    obs = np.prod([Z(i) for i in range(nqubits)])
    obs = SymbolicHamiltonian(obs, backend=backend)

-We can obtain the exact expected value by running the circuit, to mimic the execution on real quantum hardware, instead, we can use a noise model:
+We can obtain the exact expected value by running the circuit on any simulation ``backend``, to mimic the execution on the real quantum hardware, instead, we can use a noise model:

 .. testcode::